UCLALibrary/californica/README.md

 If `u.admin?` returns `true` then you know it worked as expected.

 See also the [Making Admin Users in Hyrax Guide](https://github.com/samvera/hyrax/wiki/Making-Admin-Users-in-Hyrax).

+## Loading data

+You can load data from a csv via the Hyrax Dashboard interface.

 ## Deployment